RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Where does data quality drop off?
 Is this the same for R1 and R2 reads?

 Choosing how to trim the reads can be tricky because we have to take a couple of things into account: **1**) we want to avoid low-quality sequence so that we don’t call sequencing errors actual amplicon differences (Amplicon Sequence Variants, or ASVs) and **2**) we shouldn’t trim more than necessary because we need R1 and R2 reads to overlap.
-The V6V8 amplicon varies in length, but is typically not longer that ~450 bp, so keep that in mind when trimming.
+The V6V8 amplicon varies in length, but is typically not longer than ~450 bp, so keep that in mind when trimming.

 Decide if and/or at which position to cut the R1 and R2 reads at the 3ʹ end.
 This does not have to be the same position for R1 and R2.
 In the next command, **you will decide** which trimming parameters to use.
 (Make sure you keep track of any parameters that you use that are different than in the lab manual - just like in the wet lab!)

 #### **Amplicon sequence variant (ASV) resolution**